 Why is my version not incrementing?

 GitVersion calculates the semantic version, this will only change once per release.
-Read more at version increments
+Read more about version increments.

 I'm using Octopus deploy

 Because Octopus deploy cannot have the same version of a package to a NuGet feed.
 There is no magic solution to this, but you can read more about your options at octopus deploy.

 How can GitVersion run for a shallow clone or checkout on server working directories